aperto-frontend/angular-workshop/README.md

 ```

-Invoke the bookmark component in the app.component (the root component)
+Invoke the bookmark component in the `app.component.html` (the root component)

 ```html
 <app-bookmarks></app-bookmarks>